cucapra/diospyros/src/dios-egraphs/Diospyros/README.md

 ## Testing

-Test files provided in the llvm-tests/ folder can be run with [Runt][]:
+Test files provided in the llvm-tests/ folder can be run with [Runt][].
+To install or update Runt:

+    $ cargo install runt

+Then, ensure that the test files produce the right output with:

     $ runt

-If Runt was not installed during the Diospyros installation process, it can be installed with

-    $ cargo install runt
+You can also pass the `--diff` flag to compare your output with the `.expect` files.

 [llvm]: https://llvm.org
 [clang]: https://clang.llvm.org